 - just generally enjoy the bushy countryside

-Canoelands Orchard do farm tours and run school education visits.
-For group visits (20+), you need to book ahead.
+Canoelands Orchard also do farm tours and run school education visits.
+Please contact Jaime to find out more.

-- The tractor rides are an additional $3 per person (2yrs+), though usually free in the school holidays.
+The tractor rides (NOT OPERATING DUE TO COVID19) are an additional $3 per person (2yrs+), though usually free in the school holidays.

 At $6 a kilo, the nectarines and plums they can be slightly more expensive then in the supermarket (depending on the time in the season).
 But they are much better in favour and straight from the farm!
 Plus of course there is all the fun associated with picking your own fruit.